marcussyeo/DSA4264-Text-Group-3/docs/data.md

 _Figure 1: Module representation is uneven, with FASS, CDE, and Science dominating the corpus._

 Implications for Framework:<br>
-- Risk of representation bias in similarity matching
+- Risk of representation bias in similarity matching <br>
+Mitigation: <br>
-- Mitigation: - Construct degree-specific module baskets (≈15 core + 8 common modules)
+- Construct degree-specific module baskets (≈15 core + 8 common modules)
 - Use length-normalised embeddings for fair comparison

 ---